psmitt/CoffeeScript-Guide/Guide.md

 Another possibility to enter multiple lines is the editor mode of REPL activated by `.editor` command.
 The evaluation of the input happens on pressing CTRL+D, whilst CTRL+C interrupts editor mode without input evaluation.

+#### Comments

+In CoffeeScript, comments are denoted by the `#` character to the end of a line, or from `###` to the next appearance of `###`.
+This latter allows embedded or multiline comments as well.

+    coffee> 11 # 22 ;;; 33 this is a line comment
+    11
+    coffee> 11 ### 22 this is a block comment ### ;;; 33
+    33

 ## Literally Speaking

-The evaluation of a valid input results either an object description or a _literal value_.
+The evaluation of a valid input results a [literal value](http://rawgit.com/psmitt/metalanguage/master/examples/CoffeeScript.xml#Literal).
 Literal is the ultimate output format: REPL does not transform literal values, literal values are _invariant_ to the evaluation loop.
-The _type_ of literals defines the operations applicable on them.
+The _type_ of literals defines the [operations](http://rawgit.com/psmitt/metalanguage/master/examples/CoffeeScript.xml#Operation) applicable on them.
 The type of expressions can be identified by the `typeof` operator.
 The result of the `typeof` operator is a string literal telling the name of the type.

 ### Undefined